SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 A company that has raised a Series A round should be considered "moderate risk".
 Of companies that raise an A round, about 62.5% go on to raise a Series B round, and 7.5% get acquired, which implies that the other 30% likely die.
 In terms of career growth and financial upside, this is probably the best time to join a startup that scores highly on all of the other criteria.
 Series A companies still have high growth potential, and yet have been formally validated by a group whose full-time job it is to evaluate early-stage startups.
 As a prospective employee, you now have an additional data point: the reputation of the venture capital firm that led the Series A round.

-Series B round companies should be considered "low risk".[^4] For one, companies that have raised a Series B are [almost always](http://www.nea.com/blog/what-size-series-a-round-can-you-expect-to-raise) generating revenue.
-Series B round investors look for evidence of healthy growth in users or customers since the A round, meaning that Series B companies have been validated not only on company fundamentals (team, product, market) but also on more complex signals, such as product-market fit.
-The [median Series B round](https://mattermark.com/series-b-round-sizes-increased-84-since-2008/) size, as of July 2015, was $18.4 million, implying that the median Series B company is valued on the order of $100 million.
+Series B round companies should be considered "moderate to low risk".[^4] For one, companies that have raised a Series B are [almost always](http://www.nea.com/blog/what-size-series-a-round-can-you-expect-to-raise) generating revenue.
+Series B round investors look for evidence of healthy growth in users or customers since the A round, meaning that Series B companies have been validated not only on company fundamentals (team, product, market) but also on more complex signals, such as product-market fit. <!-- The [median Series B round](https://mattermark.com/series-b-round-sizes-increased-84-since-2008/) size, as of July 2015, was $18.4 million, implying that the median Series B company is valued on the order of $100 million. -->

 When evaluating a startup on its funding history, an important factor to consider is *when* the last round of funding was raised.
 A Series B company founded in 2005 that hasn't raised any venture capital since 2008, and has not IPOed, is either 1) reliant on its own revenue, and likely slow growing (i.e. not really a [startup](http://www.paulgraham.com/growth.html)), or 2) approaching death.[^5]